- Red Search

 4G and Australia’s Telecom Industry

 The fourth generation of broadband cellular network technology, 4G, provides “ultra-broadband” Internet access.
-This allows users to accomplish various tasks that need an internet connection such as gaming and entertainment services, video conferencing, and mobile web surfing.
+This allows users to accomplish various tasks that need an internet connection, such as gaming and entertainment services, video conferencing, and mobile web surfing.

 Internet and Mobile Device Users in Australia

 Thus, it is unsurprising that internet surfers in Australia usually spend an average of 6.8 hours a day browsing online using various devices.
-However, around 55% of Australian web surfers said they prefer using mobile devices over their laptops or desktops to go online.
+However, around 55% of Australian web surfers prefer using mobile devices over their laptops or desktops to go online.

-How Australians are Using Their Mobile Phones
+How Australians are Using Their Mobile Phones in 2024

 Australians use their smart mobile devices to accomplish myriads of tasks conveniently.
 A great proportion of Australians use smartphones for social media and messaging apps.
-A Deloitte survey shows that more than 82% of Australians use their phones to communicate with their family and friends at least once a week.

-Furthermore, about 6 in 10 Australian households use their mobile devices instead of three other items like phone books, road directories, cameras, calculators, calendars, and alarm clocks.
+Furthermore, about 6 in 10 Australian households use mobile devices instead of three other items like phone books, road directories, cameras, calculators, calendars, and alarm clocks.

 How Australian Children Are Using Their Mobile Phones

-Since 2015, Australia has seen a 5% increase (41% to 46%) in the number of children aged 6 to 13, use a mobile phone.
+Since 2015, Australia has seen a 5% increase (41% to 46%) in the number of children aged 6 to 13 using a mobile phone.

-- 54% of children have neither owned nor have access to a mobile device
+• 54% of children have neither owned nor have access to a mobile device

 Positive Effects of Mobile Phone Technology